Thomas Green (general): Early life and career

 Green was born in Buckingham County in Virginia to Nathan and Mary (Field) Green.
 The family moved to Tennessee in 1817.
 He attended Jackson College and Cumberland College (Princeton, Kentucky) before he received a degree from the University of Tennessee at Knoxville in 1834.
 He then studied law with his father, who was a judge on the Tennessee Supreme Court.

 When the Texas Revolution began, Green left Tennessee to join the rebel volunteers.
 He arrived in Nacogdoches in December 1835, and enlisted in Isaac N. Moreland's company on January 14, 1836.
 During the April 21 Battle of San Jacinto, Green helped operate the famed "Twin Sisters" cannons, the only artillery present in Sam Houston's army.
 A few days after the decisive victory, Houston rewarded Green with a commission as a lieutenant.
 In early May, he was promoted to major and assigned as the aide-de-camp to General Thomas J. Rusk.
 With hostilities over, Green resigned on May 30 and returned to Tennessee to resume studying law.

 In 1837, the legislature of the new Republic of Texas granted large tracts of land to leading veterans of the Revolution, including Green.
 After relocating to Fayette County, Green became a county surveyor at La Grange.
 That same year, fellow San Jacinto veteran William W. Gant nominated Green for the position of engrossing clerk for the Texas House of Representatives.
 He was subsequently elected and held the office until 1839 when he represented Fayette County in the House of Representatives in the Fourth Texas Congress.
 After a single term, he chose not to run again and resumed his clerkship.
 During the Sixth and Eighth Texas Congresses, he served as secretary of the Senate.
 From 1841 to 1861, he was clerk of the Texas Supreme Court, in both the republic and the subsequent U.S. state.

 During his legislative career, Green continued his involvement with Texas's military.
 He participated in John H. Moore's 1840 campaign against the Comanches up the Colorado River.
 When Mexican general Ráfael Vásquez briefly occupied San Antonio in March 1842, Green recruited the Travis County Volunteers and stood as their captain; the unit was not involved in combat.
 In response to this and two other Mexican incursions, Texas launched the punitive Somervell Expedition against Mexico; Green served as its inspector general.
 In the Mexican–American War, Green recruited a company of Texas Rangers from LaGrange and served as their captain during the 1846 U.S. capture of Monterrey in the state of Nuevo León.

 Green married Mary Wallace Chalmers, daughter of the editor and politician John Gordon Chalmers, in 1847.
 The couple eventually had six children.

-Tom Green County, Texas, was named in his honor.